 “We consistently bet, not only that the future could be a fantastic and wonderful place, but that it’s worthwhile for us, as an organization, to work toward that future."

 Research Team Lead

 Our work stretches across the research pipeline.
 Some topics — such as decentralized identity — are squarely in the realm of pure applied research, with learnings making their way to production code.
 Research into applied category theory and other fundamental topics provides useful insights but, may not have immediate practical implications.

 Those efforts became IPFS, a free and open-source software project to allow users and applications to directly share information without needing a central server.
 Within IPFS, expertise in programming language theory led to Multiformats, an effort to make our technologies adaptable and upgradable in a future-proof way, and IPLD, our data model for content-addressed data.
 Together, these projects have an ambition for developing self describing data and programs, making different pieces of software dynamically compatible.
 The network and transport capabilities of IPFS were eventually separated into libp2p, a modular networking stack, which has been implemented in multiple languages.
 Protocol Labs Research continues to support and advance these efforts.

-In contrast to IPFS, where users voluntarily store data they find interesting, we proposed and are developing Filecoin, a new protocol that to allows users to pay others to store data they find interesting.
-Originally proposed in 2014, the Filecoin concept was further detailed in our 2017 whitepaper, with Filecoin Research efforts supporting both the network launch and future improvements.
+In parallel with IPFS, where users voluntarily store data they find interesting, we designed and launched Filecoin, a protocol that allows users to pay others to store data they find interesting.
+Originally proposed in 2014, the Filecoin concept was further detailed in our 2017 whitepaper, with CryptoLab efforts supporting both the network launch and future improvements.

 In addition, we’re actively pursuing or supporting some smaller, independent research directions and experimental projects.
 These efforts focus on issues separate from but deeply related to our current projects and the fields of distributed systems, cryptography, and networking.
 You can read more here.